 A CEPH-Accredited School

 Georgia Southern University’s Jiann-Ping Hsu College of Public Health (JPHCOPH) is fully accredited by the Council on Education for Public Health (CEPH).
-CEPH, an independent agency recognized by the U.S. Department of Education, reviews schools of public health for accreditation every seven years.
+CEPH is an independent agency recognized by the U.S. Department of Education.
+CEPH reviews schools of public health for accreditation every seven years.
 Schools are evaluated against criteria that establish expectations for the school’s mission, goals, evaluation and planning, as well as its organizational setting, governance, resources, educational programs, research, service, faculty and students.

 |JPHCOPH Self-Study Report|